 These paintings are symbolic.
 Jane plays the piano, not the drums.
 Jane is not a Dominatrix or Submissive.
 Learn more.

 SUPPORT ORIGINAL AMERICAN ART.
 CLICK HERE.
 High quality materials to create a large oil painting can run in the thousands.
-Studio costs are exhorbitant.
-Since the 1990s, Jane Rubin has worked successfully at ad agencies and publishing companies in New York City, becoming a Creative Director.
+Studio costs are exorbitant.
+During her college years, Jane was a waitress.
+While completing her MFA at CalArts, Jane taught herself digital software.
+Since the 1990s, Jane Rubin has worked successfully at ad agencies and publishing companies in New York City, going from Digital Artist to a full-time Creative Director.
 However, in New York, one can be successful in a full-time job — and not have the income to paint on a large scale.
 Contributions to cover materials and space in any amount — $1, $2, $5, or more — are appreciated.
 Patrons contributing $99 or more receive a gift.
 You can also become a patron through Jane's Patreon page.
 Monthly patron's can receive an original drawing or painting.
 Ten percent of contributions of $200 and up will go to Cityarts.org.